- Admissions to the Master's Degree Programmes at Hanken 2014

 4.Official GMAT or GRE score report.
 The official GMAT or GRE score report must be sent directly to Hanken by the test organisation.
 The test must be taken by 28 February 2014.
 Since it can take over a month for test scores to arrive, it is very important to take the test as early as possible.
 We accept test scores continuously throughout the year.

 5.Certificate of English language proficiency.
-An original language test score report sent directly from the testing organisation to UAF is required if you have taken the TOEFL or PTE Academic test.
-A plain photo copy of the IELTS or CPE test score report included with the application is sufficient.
+An online language test score report sent directly from the testing organisation to UAF is required if you have taken the PTE Academic test.
+If you have taken the TOEFL test a paper copy of the score slips from either the test organiser or from the applicant is accepted.
+For the IELTS or CPE test, a plain photo copy of the score report included with the application is sufficient.
 Language test score reports must reach UAF by 28 February 2014 in order to be taken into account and it might take over a month for the results to arrive, so please make sure that you make testing arrangements in time.
 Applicants who are not required to take a language test should include officially certified copies of documents that prove that you are exempt from the test requirement (see language requirements for details).

 6.Official transcript or records from Hanken.
 If you are, or have been at some point, a student at Hanken, you should submit a transcript of records of the courses completed at Hanken.